rancher/elemental-channels/README.md

     # The minimum version to start listing the channel.
 Usefull to skip any
     # pre GM build that eventually got released to the registry during release preparation.
     minVersion: 2.2.0
+    # How many images to add per type on each refresh run
+    append: 1
 ```

 ## Usage